Celebrating International Guide Dog Day

 Who are Guide Dogs Australia?

-Guide Dogs Australia provides support to its state and territory-based organisations so that they can deliver essential services to people who have visual impairments.
+Guide Dogs Australia is an organisation who provide support to its state and territory-based branches so that they can deliver essential services to people who have visual impairments.

 Its mission is to "assist people who are blind or have low vision gain the freedom and independence to move safely and confidently around their communities.
 That way, every person has the chance to fulfil their potential".